skillrepos/cursor/labs.md

 **Lab 3 - Multi-File Coordination with Chat**

-**Purpose: In this lab, we'll utilize Chat mode for multi-file coordination.
-We'll continue working with the same Express app that we used in Lab 1.AI workflows.**
+**Purpose: In this lab, we'll utilize Chat mode for multi-file coordination.**

 1. If not already open, open the main Chat panel via Cmd+L.